Evnicius/odin-landpage/README.md

 # odin-landpage
 Created a landing page as my first project using html/css in the odin project.
-The site is structured according the to the project's parameters.
+The site is structured according the to the project's [parameters](https://www.theodinproject.com/lessons/foundations-landing-page)
 Themed it around arcades/retro.

 Top Photo by Ben Neale on Unsplash: https://unsplash.com/photos/zpxKdH_xNSI